comment-questionFrequently Asked Questions (FAQ)

 Yes, you can set up verifications with your development webhook URL to test the integration before going to production.

-Yes, Walver.io offers a comprehensive API for creating and managing verifications programmatically.
+Yes, Walver.ioarrow-up-right offers a comprehensive APIarrow-up-right for creating and managing verifications programmatically.

-Yes, there is an official Python SDK (walver-sdk on PyPI) that provides both synchronous and asynchronous clients for easy integration.
+Yes, there is an official Python SDKarrow-up-right (walver-sdk on PyPIarrow-up-right) that provides both synchronous and asynchronous clients for easy integration.

 How do I authenticate API requests?